Come combattere le preoccupazioni e ansie

 Why do we worry?
 Worry does not add anything to our lives.
 Why do we care about what brand we wear?
 Some of us have too many clothes and are stressed every day about what to wear.
 Jesus said that even King Solomon’s wardrobe can’t compare to how God dresses nature and the flowers.

-Hebrew 11:6 (KJV)
+Ebrei 11:6 (KJV)

 But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.